izivkov/CasioGShockSmartSync/README.md

 # Casio G-Shock Phone Sync

 This app integrates the Casio G-shock [B5600 series bluetooth watches](https://world.g-shock.com/asia-mea/en/products/standard_digital/gw-b5600/), with Google services like `Google Calendar` events and `Google Alarm Clock`.
-It also allows you to set your watch's time.
+It is not meant to replace the [official](https://play.google.com/store/apps/details?id=com.casio.gshockconnected&hl=en_CA&gl=US) Casio app.
+Instead it converts your traditional
+G-shock into a sami-smart watch.

 ## General
 The app works by sending commands to the watch via Bluetooth (BLE).
 The watch data is not persisted on the phone, but instead is read from the watch each time